tweag/bsides-tampa-workshop/README.md

 ![BSides Tampa Logo](tampalogo.png "Copyright BSides Tampa 2024")

+This repository is now a public archive.
+Feel free to clone and re-use the content for your own courses.

 # BSides Tampa 2024 - Shifting Security Left a Hands On Workshop

 The following repository contains training material for the BSides Tampa 2024 workshop on shifting security left.